Fake PPO Probe

-The Fake PPO Probe is an investigation ordered by Kenyan President Mwai Kibaki into claims that an individual named Joshua Waiganjo had for 10 years passed off as a top policeman.
-He is alleged to have sacked and abused junior officers, and attended top security meetings.
+The Fake PPO Probe was an investigation ordered by president Mwai Kibaki into claims that an individual named Joshua Waiganjo had for 10 years passed off as a top policeman.
+He is alleged to have sacked and abused junior officers, and attended top security meetings, posing as an assistant to the provincial police commissioner of Rift Valley Province.

 Arrest

 On 4 January 2013 a man Joshua Karianjahi Waiganjo was arrested after allegedly pretending to be an assistant commissioner of police for five years.
 He was discovered after flying on a police helicopter to investigate the massacre of officers in Baragoi.
 He was charged with: